jculvey/roboto/README.md

 onto the queue of pages to be crawled unless they:

  - Don't contain an `href` attribute.
- - Has `rel="nofollow"` or `rel="noindex"`.
+ - Have `rel="nofollow"` or `rel="noindex"`.
- - Doesn't belong to a domain listed in the crawler's `allowedDomains` list.
+ - Don't belong to a domain listed in the crawler's `allowedDomains` list.
- - Matches a rule on the crawlers `blacklist`.
+ - Match a rule on the crawler's `blacklist`.
- - Doesn't matches a rule on the crawlers `whitelist`.
+ - Don't match a rule on the crawler's `whitelist`.
- - Has already been crawled
+ - Have already been crawled

 Also, pages will not be processed if the page's `<head>` contains a tag like: